officialpankajsah/excel_project_for_Data_Analyst/README.md

 Question: Use a heatmap to visualize the correlation matrix between numeric variables.
 What variables show a strong correlation, and how might this influence purchasing behavior?
 10. Pair Plot (Subset of Variables): (This is optional in Google Sheets)
 Question: Create a pair plot for a subset of variables (e.g., Income, Age, Children).
 Are there clear relationships between these variables, and how might they impact bike purchases?
-The above 10 plots are suggestions that you can build, first, build the individual charts and then create a functional dashboard in a new sheet.

-Once you complete the task submit the public URL of your dashboard in the Google sheet mentioned on the Task page.